AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 can be useful if you only need the locked playback to appear on certain pages but wish to reuse the handle on other pages.

-You can also lock Palettes stored on the grey handle buttons, and macros stored on the macro/executor buttons which is useful with the Macro page change buttons.
+You can also lock Palettes stored on the grey handle buttons (Pearl Expert only), and macros stored on the macro/executor buttons which is useful with the Macro page change buttons.